-Our gay guide to Taipei, the capital city of Taiwan, including the best gay hotels, bars, clubs, events, and more.
+Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

-When we heard that Hung is a common Taiwanese surname, we knew that this was a country worth visiting!
+When we heard that Hung is a common Taiwanese surname, we knew this was a country we needed to visit…

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥